Presidential Proclamation -- National Volunteer Week, 2016

 - - - - - - -

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

-IN WITNESS WHEREOF, I have hereunto set my hand this tenth day of April, in the year of our Lord two thousand fifteen, and of the Independence of the United States of America the two hundred and thirty-ninth.
+IN WITNESS WHEREOF, I have hereunto set my hand this eighth day of April, in the year of our Lord two thousand sixteen, and of the Independence of the United States of America the two hundred and fortieth.